mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 `key_manager` as well as any key manager options from the static configuration files.

-## Reloading Encryption Keys

-The encryption keys can be reloaded using the `maxctrl reload encryption` command.
-This causes the key managers to re-read their configuration and to optionally reload the encryption keys.
-Currently only the `file` key manager re-reads the encryption keys from the file when this command is executed: other key managers retrieve the keys whenever they are needed.

 ## File-based Key Manager

 The encryption keys are stored in a text file stored on a local filesystem.